Gresley conjugated valve gear: North America, Australia and New Zealand

-Gresley conjugated valve gear was used by the American Locomotive Company under license for the 4-12-2 locomotives built for the Union Pacific Railroad between 1926 and 1930.
+Gresley conjugated valve gear was used by the American Locomotive Company under license for the 4-12-2 and 4-10-2 locomotives, the Union Pacific 9000 class, built for the Union Pacific Railroad between 1926 and 1930.
 These were the largest locomotives to use this valve gear.
 It was also used in Australia for the Victorian Railways S class 4-6-2 of 1928 and New South Wales Government Railways D57 class 4-8-2 of 1929.

 As in the UK, the mechanism was not without its problems.
 Some of the Union Pacific 9000 class locomotives were converted to a "double Walschaerts" valve gear, while later examples were built with roller bearings for the moving parts of the Gresley mechanism.
 In Australia, the VR S class Pacifics avoided many of the middle cylinder problems that beset Gresley by placing a 'set' in the axle of the leading driving wheels, thus allowing all three cylinders to be in the same horizontal plane.
 Later VR and NSWGR three cylinder locomotive designs used alternative mechanisms to the Gresley system in an effort to overcome its high maintenance overhead.
-The Victorian Railways H class of 1941 was fitted with a German Henschel und Sohn conjugated valve gear mechanism which was judged to be superior to the Gresley system, while in New South Wales the D58 class of 1950 utilised a rack and pinion system which while in theory an improvement over the Gresley system, proved in practice to be even more problematic.
+The Victorian Railways H class of 1941 was fitted with a German Henschel und Sohn conjugated valve gear mechanism which was judged to be superior to the Gresley system.

+In New South Wales the D58 class of 1950 replaced the long conjugating lever with a transverse rod, which used a rack and pinion on the right valve stem to rotate a transverse rod, which through a second rack and pinion gave motion to the equal lever pivot.
+While in theory an improvement over the Gresley system, this proved in practice to be even more problematic.

 Gresley valve gear was used on the NZR G class Beyer-Garrett six-cylinder locomotives supplied to the New Zealand Railways in 1928.
 The manufacturer Beyer Peacock advised against the three/six-cylinder option with Gresley gear but it was required by G S Lynde the NZR CME.
 These three articulated locomotives were not a success, and they were rebuilt into six "Pacific" locomotives.

+Japan

+In Japan, the Class C53 locomotive was the only mass-produced type of locomotive to adopt the Gresley gear.
+Designed by Hideo Shima, 97 of these locomotives were built between 1928 and 1929 to haul Tōkaidō Main Line express services, such as the Tsubame and the Fuji, which connected Tokyo and Osaka, the country’s two largest cities.
+While they met initial expectations in terms of performance, their mechanical complexity resulted in a short service life, with all locomotives of the class withdrawn by 1950.
+One example, C53 45, was rescued from the scrapyard in 1961, restored to haul excursion trains, and is now preserved at the Kyoto Railway Museum.